Antoni Gaudí: 1898–1900

-Gaudí's main new project at the beginning of the 20th century was the Park Güell (1900–1914), commissioned by Eusebi Güell.
+Gaudí's main new project at the beginning of the 20th century was the Park Güell (1900–1914), commissioned by Güell.
 It was intended to be a residential estate in the style of an English garden city.
-The project was unsuccessful: of the 60 plots into which the site was divided only one was sold.
-Despite this, the park entrances and service areas were built, displaying Gaudí's genius and putting into practice many of his innovative structural solutions.
-The Park Güell is situated in Barcelona's Càrmel district, a rugged area, with steep slopes that Gaudí negotiated with a system of viaducts integrated into the terrain.
+The project was unsuccessful: of the 60 plots into which the site was divided only one was sold (to Gaudi).
+Despite this, the park entrances and service areas were built, displaying Gaudí's genius and putting into practice his innovative structural solutions.
+Park Güell is situated in Barcelona's Càrmel district, a rugged area, with steep slopes that Gaudí negotiated with a system of viaducts integrated into the terrain.
 The main entrance to the park has a building on each side, intended as a porter's lodge and an office, and the site is surrounded by a stone and glazed-ceramic wall.
 These entrance buildings are an example of Gaudí at the height of his powers, with Catalan vaults that form a parabolic hyperboloid.
 After passing through the gate, steps lead to higher levels, decorated with sculpted fountains, notably the dragon fountain, which has become a symbol of the park and one of Gaudí's most recognised emblems.
 These steps lead to the Hypostyle Hall, which was to have been the residents' market, constructed with large Doric columns.
 Above this chamber is a large plaza in the form of a Greek theatre, with the famous undulating bench covered in broken ceramics ("trencadís"), the work of Josep Maria Jujol.
-The park's show home, the work of Francesc Berenguer, was Gaudí's residence from 1906 to 1926, and currently houses the Casa-Museu Gaudí.
+The park's show home, the work of Francesc Berenguer, was Gaudí's residence from 1906 to 1926, and later came to house the Casa-Museu Gaudí.

 During this period Gaudí contributed to a group project, the Rosary of Montserrat (1900–1916).
 Located on the way to the Holy Cave of Montserrat, it was a series of groups of sculptures that evoked the mysteries of the Virgin, who tells the rosary.
 This project involved the best architects and sculptors of the era, and is a curious example of Catalan Modernism.
 Gaudí designed the First Mystery of Glory, which represents the Holy Sepulcher.
 The series include a statue of Christ Risen, the work of Josep Llimona, and the Three Marys sculpted by Dionís Renart.
-Another monumental project designed by Gaudí for Montserrat was never carried out: it would have included crowning the summit of El Cavall Bernat (one of the mountain peaks) with a viewpoint in the shape of a royal crown, incorporating a 20 m high Catalan coat of arms into the wall.
+Another monumental project designed by Gaudí for Montserrat was not carried out: it would have included crowning the summit of El Cavall Bernat (one of the mountain peaks) with a viewpoint in the shape of a royal crown, incorporating a 20 m high Catalan coat of arms into the wall.